 Below are most of the items I traveled with that helped me stay compliant and happy all along, and not feeling deprived:

 - Lectin Shield – With all the efforts we might make, there will still be situations when you can’t control everything that’s in your food.
 Make sure you always have a couple of Lectin Shield in your purse, and take 2 30 minutes before a meal that you have doubts about.
-I would not recommend using Lectin Shield as an excuse to eat non-complaint food, but you do you.
+I would not recommend using Lectin Shield as an excuse to eat non-compliant food, but you do you.
 Make it’s worth it.
 I think I would do it for a croissant in Paris or a slice of pizza in Italy.

-- Protein Bars – I know, maybe not comparable with a bowl of greens, but they are packed, they don’t need to be refrigerated, and and they are a lifesaver when you crave something sweet and consistent on a flight.
+- Protein Bars – I know, maybe not comparable with a bowl of greens, but they are packed, they don’t need to be refrigerated, and they are a lifesaver when you crave something sweet and consistent on a flight.
 It will keep you away from unhealthy snacks that you will see everyone eating.
 Plus, when traveling we tend to be more stressed and therefore more tempted to have snacks.
 There are only three QUEST bars that are PP compliant, and my favorite ones are Quest Nutrition QuestBar Protein Bar Strawberry Cheese Cake — 12 Bars and Double Chocolate Chunk.
 I believe Cinnamon Roll is also compliant.
 For the healthiest and tastiest option, check MARIGOLD protein bars, a newer addition and all their bars are lectin-free, so no more confusion when searching for compliant options.